proinsias/an-independent-mind/docs/Books/The Meritocracy Trap.md

 > a wasteful and destructive educational arms race, which ultimately
 > benefits no one, not even the victors.

-> Whereas work once underwrote midcentury America's apt self-image as
+> Whereas work once underwrote mid-century America's apt self-image as
 > an economy and society dominated by the broad middle class, work
 > today underwrites the equally apt sense of a rising division between
 > the rich and the rest.
 At mid-century, work united Americans around a shared, democratic experience, and the unionized middle-class
 > autoworkers at General Motors embodied the labor market.
 Today, work
 > divides Americans, in a labor market epitomized by Walmart greeters
 > and Goldman Sachs bankers.

 ---